 After meeting with the management team, Surety Systems consultants found that the initial build did not include a full assessment of each department and their staffing needs.
-When implementing Kronos Advanced Scheduler and Employee Self Service, each department needs a complete assessment to ensure a proper customized build in order to meet each department’s staffing needs.
+Whenever implementing Kronos Advanced Scheduler and Employee Self Service, each department needs a complete assessment to ensure a proper customized build in order to meet each department’s staffing needs.
 The approach of “one size fits all” does not ring true when implementing these products.

-After conducting interviews with each department, Surety’s staff determined the need to add additional configurable items such as additional shift templates, shift template profiles, job transfer sets, coverage counts, zone sets, and shifts sets.
+After conducting interviews with each department, Surety’s consultants determined the need to add additional configurable items such as additional shift templates, shift template profiles, job transfer sets, coverage counts, zone sets, and shifts sets.
 While making changes to the organizational map should be carefully considered, we found the need and upon our recommendation, updates were made.

 Four aspects of training were completed:

-- Manager Training – Focusing on the correct order of necessary steps and processes for a manager to successfully utilize the system.
+2. Manager Training – Focusing on the correct order of necessary steps and processes for a manager to successfully utilize the system.

-- Staff Training – Utilizing interactive sessions where the employees were more engaged in training, which facilitated the process of using Kronos Self Service.
+3. Staff Training – Utilizing interactive sessions where the employees were more engaged in training, which facilitated the process of using Kronos Self Service.

-- Documentation – Quick reference guides were created to assist with day-to-day processes, in addition to manuals and a Power Point for new managers to use.
+4. Documentation – Quick reference guides were created to assist with day-to-day processes, in addition to manuals and a PowerPoint for new managers to use.

 Though the initial implementation of Kronos Advanced Scheduler and Employee Self Service provided some functionality to meet organizational needs, the Surety Systems consultant was able to determine a more custom approach to meet each department’s need.
 These changes to the systems significantly enhanced the organization’s service capabilities, leading to the successful posting of schedules by managers, which encouraged employees in using Self Service.
 Educating the staff through custom Kronos Advanced Scheduler training and Kronos Employee Self Service training assisted in acceptance of the system and allowed the users to fully utilize it as intended.